anonymuse/linux-operations-interview-questions/README.md

 * I've rebooted a remote server but after 10 minutes I'm still not able to ssh into it, what can be wrong?
 * If you were stuck on a desert island with only 5 command-line utilities, which would you choose?
 * You come across a random computer and it appears to be a command console for the universe.
 What is the first thing you type?
+* Tell me about a creative way that you've used SSH?

 ####[[⬆]](#toc) <a name='demo'>Demo Time:</a>